 Tijuana Taqueria Mexican Restaurant

-Stopped here for lunch one day.
+Stopped here for lunch one day with Betsy and Nancy.
 Menu is on the wall, order at the counter, then they bring the food over to your table.
 We both had the Burrito Gratinado – a flour tortilla filled with a choice of meat (beef, pork or chicken) and served with rice and beans ($9.95).
 Food (sorry no pics) was good but not sure that I would go out of my way to go here.

 Featured on “Diners, Drive-Ins, and Dives”, this classic place revived a lot of memories of what diners and soda shops used to be like.
 Very 50-ish interior.
 At the recommendation of our waitress, I had the Philly Cheese Steak, shaved beef, swiss american cheese, onion, green peppers, grilled and served on a 9 inch hoagie roll, served with spiral fries ($6.85).
 Rob had the Philly Chili, award winning chili served over egg noodles, topped with onions, sour cream and cheese served in a soda glass ($6.95).
 That was good as well although he felt there wasn’t enough chili and it was difficult to eat in the soda glass.
 Definitely would go back here.
 Closed on Sundays and Mondays.